This expedition includes:

 - Peak ascents

 Deer Hill’s classic combination of river exploration, backpacking in the high country, and Native American service gives the beginning explorer the chance see a bit of everything the Southwest has to offer.
 A multi-day river expedition on the San Juan River leads you to a community service project and cultural immersion in the Navajo Nation.
-Cap your experience with a seven-day backpacking trip in the majestic San Juan Mountains of southwestern Colorado.
+Cap your experience with a seven-day backpacking trip in the majestic San Juan Mountains of Southwest Colorado.

 “Deer Hill holds a unique and irreplaceable spot in my heart.
 It feels like a second home.” – Laura, participant